shanole/mr-roboger/README.md

 Test: "It should replace multi-digit numbers containing 2 with 'Boop', even if they also contain 1" Expect(mrRoger(12)).toEqual([0,'Beep','Boop,3,4,5,6,7,8,9,'Beep','Beep','Boop']);

-Test: "It should replace multi-digit numbers containing 3 with 'Won't you be my neighbor?' even if they also contain 1 and/or 2"
+Test: "It should replace multi-digit numbers containing 3 with 'Won't you be my neighbor?' even if they also contain 1" Expect(mrRoger(13)).toEqual([0,'Beep','Boop,3,4,5,6,7,8,9,'Beep','Beep','Boop', 'Won't you be my neighbor?']);

-Expect(mrRoger(13)).toEqual([0,'Beep','Boop,3,4,5,6,7,8,9,'Beep','Beep','Boop']);
+Test: "It should replace multi-digit numbers containing 3 with 'Won't you be my neighbor?' even if they also contain 2" Expect(mrRoger(23)).toEqual([0,'Beep','Boop,3,4,5,6,7,8,9,'Beep','Beep','Boop', 'Won't you be my neighbor?', 'Beep', 'Beep', 'Beep', 'Beep', 'Beep', 'Beep', 'Boop', 'Boop', 'Boop', 'Won't you be my neighbor?]);
 ```
 ## License